yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-10-Climbing-Churdhar.md

 >Creating Paths.

 With heavy heads and motionless legs, we woke up.
 After sipping hot tea from the shop we started the climb to the summit.
 This climb is very steep and filled with rocks.
 After around 30 minutes we reached the summit.
 We saw lord shiva sitting proudly at the top of the mountain.
 It was one of the most exhilarating and rewarding experience.
 The satisfaction of reaching the summit after crossing 3 mountains and 18 odd kilometres was a great achievement.
-After offering our prayers to lord shiva we started the descent.The local tale about how shiva came there is that long time ago shiva helped the villagers in eliminating a demon who use to kill the people and animals there.Later after the death of demon the villagers found a natural shivlinga at the top, which is now known as churdhar peak.Being there in front of shiva you can feel the power of shiva in the chilled wind penetrating your body, and it one of the experience you definatly want to take back with you.
+After offering our prayers to lord shiva we started the descent.The local tale about how shiva came there is that long time ago shiva helped the villagers in eliminating a demon who use to kill the people and animals there.Later after the death of demon the villagers found a natural shivlinga at the top, which is now known as churdhar peak.
+Being there in front of shiva you can feel the power of shiva in the chilled wind penetrating your body, and it one of the experience you definatly want to take back with you.

 <img src="http://i.imgur.com/BiQwJvl.jpg" alt ="">